Header Banner

-How To: Add Back the "Clear All" Option for Notifications on Android L for Your Nexus 5 or Nexus 7
+How to Add Back the "Clear All" Option for Notifications on Android L for Your Nexus 5 or Nexus 7

 Android L hasn't made its official release yet, but if you installed the early release using the Windows or fastboot method, you may have noticed some minor inconveniences, like the lack of a battery percentage icon and the absence of a Clear All option in your notification tray.